Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 Famous viewpoint from the Ponta de São Lourenco trail in Madeira.

-This isn’t going to be the most gruelling and challenging hike you do on the island of Madeira but it still is quite a long hike and the Madeira heat can make it pretty challenging.
+This isn’t going to be the most gruelling and challenging hike you do in Madeira, but it still is quite a long hike – and the Madeira heat can make it pretty challenging, depending on what time of year you go.

 Along the hike, right before the final ascent to the Miradouro de São Lourenço, there’s a little cafe where you can order food, book boat tours, and use the restroom (for 1 Euro).

 Throughout the hike, you’ll be rewarded with amazing views of coastal cliffs and different shades of blue within the ocean.
-It is out-of-this-world beautiful and gives an opportunity for some amazing pictures.
+It is out-of-this-world beautiful!

-If you go on a clear day you’ll really be able to see the dragon’s tail that you’ll be hiking along.
-There’s a reason the Pr 8 Ponta de São Lourenço is one of the most famous hikes on the island.
+There’s a reason the Ponta de São Lourenço hike (PR 8) is one of the most famous hikes on the island.

-Practical information about hiking the Vereda da Ponta de São Lourenço (PR8)
+Practical information about hiking Ponta de São Lourenço

 Official name: PR8 – Vereda da Ponta de São Lourenço